Goobles/vscode-typescript-angular-plugin/README.md

 ## Requirements

-This extension supports **Angular >= 6**.
+1. This extension supports **Angular >= 6**.

-To avoid noise in non-Angular projects, this extension is only enabled inside an Angular CLI project, ie. **with an `angular.json` file in workspace**.
+2. To avoid noise in non-Angular projects, this extension is only enabled inside an Angular CLI project, ie. **with an `angular.json` file in workspace**.

+3. This kind of extensions are designed to work with **the VS Code version of TypeScript** (which is the default configuration).
+It won't work if you use the workspace version of TypeScript.

 ## Inline templates